asdf-vm/asdf/SECURITY.md

 ## Supported Versions

 Typically only the latest version is maintained.
-Versions are typically released sequecially, with major, minor, and patch versions incremented as necessary.
-If a vulnerability is found in an old version of asdf, updating to the latest version of asdf will typically be required in order to
+Versions are released sequencially, with major, minor, and patch versions incremented as necessary.
+If a vulnerability is found in an old version of asdf, updating to the latest version of asdf will be required.

 | Version | Supported          |